lcwarners/sewer-defect-detection/README.md

 ### Active Learning

-In the notebook []() is our implementation of active learning, using the _Jupyter_ interface.
+In the notebook [Active_Learning](Active_Learning.ipynb) is our implementation of active learning, using the _Jupyter_ interface.
 The active learning interface requires _Python 3.7.11_ and _TensorFlow 2.7.0_.